 Consumers of Nestlé’s Poland Spring brand “100% Natural Spring Water”

 Proposed Indirect Purchaser Plaintiffs Class of individuals and companies who purchased interior molded doors from Defendants JELD-WEN, Inc. and Masonic Corporation

-- Serving as sole lead counsel to the class of direct purchasers of aluminum, tantalum and film capacitors used in electronic devices in In Re Capacitors Antitrust Litigation
+- Advising a class of direct purchasers of aluminium, tantalum, and film capacitors used in electronic devices, in In Re Capacitors Antitrust Litigation.

-‘Greg Asciolla and Robin van der Meulen are a formidable team to litigate against.
-Both are persistent, persuasive, and well-respected by peers and opponents alike.’
+‘Greg Asciolla and Robin van der Meulen are first-rate attorneys to litigate against.’

 Boston Retirement System